 Magic returns to the Steampunk Farmers Market!
-Catch Eric Hershey strolling the grounds from 11AM to Noon
+Catch Eric Hershey strolling the grounds from Noon to 1PM

 "Country Conjuring Magic! from the MAGIC of Erick Hershey is a journey out of the world of reality and into the world of illusion.
 Fusing Western Steampunk with 18th and 19th century Americana, Erick weaves mysteries in entertaining performances full of wonder, fun, and laughter.
 Audience participation abounds as magic takes place right in front of you... or even in your own hands!

 Erick Hershey has performed magic for over 30 years throughout America, and is a member of the Society of American Magicians and the Pennsylvania State Association of County Fairs."

 The Steampunk Farmers Market's very own swap meet!
 Bring your curiosities and trinkets to swap, trade, and barter with others!
 Tradeable handmade goods up to larger pieces of steampunk paraphernalia welcome.
 There will be two categories, items valued $20 and below (small trinkets, buttons, pins, odds and ends, handmade items, small easily swappable things), and $20 up (apparel, larger props, antiques, vintage items, etc).

 Swapping/trading not guaranteed.
 No registration necessary.
 2PM near Pavilion/Darcarin Studios booth.

 Capt.
 Andreas Schutzen, Ordinance Expert